Long Beach California, USA Travel Guide

 Engage respectfully with local communities, showing interest in their histories, traditions, and daily lives.

-Learn a few basic phrases in English, Spanish, or Khmer to show gratitude for local languages.
+Learn a few basic phrases in English, Spanish, or Khmer to show appreciation for local languages.
 Babbel features resources for learning languages.

 Learn about local issues and initiatives to understand the community better.

-Leave no trace: pack out everything you pack in.
-Dispose of waste responsibly and avoid disturbing natural habitats.
+Leave no trace: take all your trash with you.
+Get rid of trash responsibly and avoid disturbing natural habitats.

-Your Long Beach adventure marks just one chapter.
+Your A Stretch of sand adventure marks just one chapter.
 Where will your next journey take you?

 Consider San Francisco (north along the coast), Portland, Oregon, or Seattle, Washington, for different West Coast city experiences.